Welcome to my new series, ‘Therapy Rocks!’ for National Psychotherapy Day.

 Today, September 25, is National Psychotherapy Day in the United States.
 The National Psychotherapy Day is sponsored by Goodtherapy.org and was created by a non-profit organisation called the Psychotherapy Foundation.

-Founder of the National Psychotherapy Day, Clinical psychologist Ryan Howes suggests that there are several problems that psychotherapy has:
+Founder of the NPD, Clinical psychologist Ryan Howes suggests that there are several problems that psychotherapy has:

 – Stigma remains for those who seek therapy.

 – The media presents a distorted view of therapy and therapists.

 – Psychotherapy has no unified, active promotional campaign.